warner/foolscap/doc/using-foolscap.rst

        the ``IRemoteMethodConstraint`` interface
 .. [#] ``RIFoo.__class__.__name__`` , if ``RemoteInterface`` s were actually
        classes, which they're not
-.. [#] and if everyone involved is using authenticated Tubs, then Foolscap
+.. [#] and since Tubs are authenticated, Foolscap offers a guarantee, in the
-       offers a guarantee, in the cryptographic sense, that Bob will wind up with a reference to the same object that Alice intended.
-The authenticated FURLs prevent DNS-spoofing and man-in-the-middle
+       cryptographic sense, that Bob will wind up with a reference to the same object that Alice intended.
+The authenticated FURLs prevent DNS-spoofing and man-in-the-middle attacks.
-       attacks.